 Fall launch approached with the mixed emotions it always brings.
 Our student leaders returned for our training weekend.
 The long days and nights of not seeing my husband had begun.
 I desperately wanted to stay connected to the ministry and supportive of my husband.
 Honestly, not for all the right reasons, some, but not all.
 I hustled three little boys into their shoes, once found, … Continue reading When Ministry Hurts

-I remember the new mommy haze, staying involved in ministry (even if very minimally) and trying to keep the spark alive with my husband that started this whole crazy circus!
+By Sherry Graf I remember the new mommy haze, staying involved in ministry (even if very minimally) and trying to keep the spark alive with my husband that started this whole crazy circus!
 A book for new moms I read said it was important to leave my baby occasionally overnight for me to be alone with my spouse.
-It surprised me that it wouldn’t ruin that bond I … Continue reading 5 Tips on Maintaining a Healthy Marriage
+It surprised me that it wouldn’t ruin … Continue reading 5 Tips on Maintaining a Healthy Marriage